 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won't cost you a penny more)!
 Click here to read my full Disclosure and Privacy Policy..

-Sometimes hand sewing is better for a project than machine sewing.
+Sometimes hand sewing is better for a project than using a machine.

 There are several reasons for this including, but not limited to, your machine can’t do a certain stitch or it’s impossible to get the fabric under the needle for the particular task you want to do.

-Regardless of the reason, you need to know basic hand sewing skills.
+Regardless of the reason, you need to know the different types of hand stitches and how to do them.

 Needles and Thread